 Even though these experiences could be grueling, challenging, and draining, I would experience them all over again.
 If you don’t think periodic crunch times are something you can deal with, you may want to consider another line of work.
 I never considered crunch times as abusive.
 I felt it was part of my professional responsibility, both as an individual contributor and as a manager.

 Managers need to recognize that their team members are people with lives, families, homes, physical health, and mental health to protect and maintain.
 And managers should never ask their people to do what they aren’t willing to do themselves, including pitching in to help in the trenches during crunch time.
-Managers should act as coach, cheerleader, comedian, and the bringer of tasty foodstuffs around meal times.
+At the very least, managers should be present and act as coach, cheerleader, comedian, and the bringer of tasty foodstuffs around meal times.